How to Make Salsa Verde With Roasted Tomatillos

 Instructions

 - Prep for canning.
-Prepare jars by washing them with hot soapy water.
-Place jars in the water bath canner fill the jars and water bath canner with water and place over high heat.
+Prepare jars by washing them with hot, soapy water.
+Place jars in the water bath canner, fill the jars and water bath canner with water, and place over high heat.
 Place the lids and rings in a saucepan and simmer over medium-low heat.

 - Puree veggies.
 Once the peppers have cooled slightly, remove the stems and seeds.
 Place all of the roasted veggies in a food processor or high-speed blender.
-Working in batches if your food processor isn’t big enough process until the mixture is smooth.
+Working in batches, if your food processor isn’t big enough, process until the mixture is smooth.

 - Make salsa.
 Transfer the mixture to a saucepan and place over medium heat.
-Next, add the lime juice, cilantro, cumin, salt, pepper, and cayenne pepper, if using, stir until well combined.
-Bring mixture to a simmer and then remove from the heat.
+Next, add the lime juice, cilantro, cumin, salt, pepper, and cayenne pepper, if using, and stir until well combined.
+Bring the mixture to a simmer and then remove from the heat.

 - Fill jars.
-Ladle the hot salsa into the hot jars leaving a ½ inch headspace.
+Ladle the hot salsa into the hot jars, leaving a ½ inch headspace.
 Remove air bubbles.

 - Wipe rims and fasten lids.
-Wipe jar rims with a clean moist cloth.
+Wipe jar rims with a clean, moist cloth.
 Add the lids and rings to the jars, and tighten the rings so they’re fingertip-tight.

 - Process in canner.
 Transfer jars to the water bath canner.
 Make sure there is enough water so the jars are covered by at least 1 inch of water.
-Cover, and bring the water to a boil.
+Cover and bring the water to a boil.
 Once the water starts boiling, process for 20 minutes, adjusting for altitude.
 After 20 minutes, turn off the heat and remove the lid from the canner.

 - Cool and check seals.
 Allow the salsa to cool for 12-24 hours.
-Check lids for a seal after 24 hours, once a proper seal has been confirmed, store jars in a cool dark place for up to 18 months or per your lids manufacturer’s recommendations.
+Check lids for a seal after 24 hours.
+Once a proper seal has been confirmed, store jars in a cool dark place for up to 18 months or per your lids manufacturer’s recommendations.

 Notes